imagment/Silver-Cplusplus/README.md

 silver.place("player", 1, Vec2(10, 11)); // This is allowed
 ```
 Objects are numbered for unique identification and manipulation within the world.
 So you can use the `void put(string objectName, Vec3 position);` function if the number doesn't matter much. <br>
-Also, placing functions like `place` and `put` returns an integer.
+Also, placing related functions like `placeObject`, `addObject` and `put` returns an integer.
 That integer is used in doing most of the operations.

 ```cpp
 void Line(Vec3 start, Vec3 end, string name, int number);